 Mammals of the World (click maps to enlarge)

-Maps of mammal diversity include the total species richness, major taxonomic Orders (Cetartiodactyla, Carnivora, Primates, Eulipotyphla, Chiroptera, Rodentia), marsupials, threatened species, and small-ranged species.
+Maps of mammal diversity include the total species richness, major taxonomic Orders (Cetartiodactyla, Carnivora, Primates, Eulipotyphla, Chiroptera, Rodentia), marsupials, threatened species, data deficient species, and small-ranged species.
 Species considered small-ranged are those with a geographic range size smaller than the global median (i.e., the 50% of species with the smallest ranges).
-Maps are based on data from the IUCN, July 2013 update.
+Maps are based on data from the IUCN, March 2018 update.

 All maps were generated at a spatial resolution of 10×10 km and use the Eckert IV equal-area projection.
 Maps represent native, extant species only.
 Tables of the mammal species included are available for download here.